Shineii86/MoeStickerBot/README.md

 # 1. Click the "Open in Colab" badge above
 # 2. Run all cells (Runtime → Run all)
 # 3. In the Configuration cell, paste your Bot Token
+# 4. (Optional) Enable WebApp and add your ngrok auth token
-# 4. Run the Launch cell
+# 5. Run the Launch cell
-# 5. Open Telegram and send /start to your bot
+# 6. Open Telegram and send /start to your bot
 ```

 That's it!
 The notebook handles everything else: installing Go, system tools, Python helpers, and compiling the bot.